rbpollock/labboNetwork/docs/interfaces/imetacolony.md

 ### ▸ `getDomainCount():uint256 count`

-Get the number of domains in the colony.
+Get the number of domains in the labbo.